 CITY OF

-ISLAND OF GUAM )
+ISLAND OF GUAM ) ss. )

-[state name of affiant signing below], being first duly
+[state name of affiant signing below], being first dul

 sworn, deposes and says that:

-1. The name of the offering company or individual is [state name of company]
+1. The name of th ne offering company or individual is [state name of company

-offeror has not colluded, conspired, connived person, to put in a sham proposal or to refrain directly or indirectly, sought by an agreement person to fix the proposal price of offeror or element of said proposal price, or of that of government of Guam or any other offeror, or any person interested in the proposed contract dentified above is genuine and not collusive or a sham.
-The dor agreed, directly or indirectly, with any other offeror or from making an offer.
-The offeror has not in any manner, in or collusion, or communication or conference, with any of any other offeror, or to fix any overhead, profit or cost any other offeror, or to secure any advantage against the to secure any advantage against the government of Guam or all statements in this affidavit and and in the proposal are signed.
-This statement is made pursuant to 2 GAR Division

-3. I make this statement on behalf of the offeror's officers, representatives, agents, f myself as a representative of the offeror, and on behalf of subcontractors, and employees.
+offeror has not colluded, conspir person, to put in a sham proposal directly or indirectly, sought by person to fix the proposal price element of said proposal price, government of Guam or any othe any person interested in the propo- true to the best of the knowledge 4 § 3126(b). solicitation identified above is genuine and not collusive or a sham.
+The red, connived or agreed, directly or indirectly, with any other offeror of all or to refrain from making an offer.
+The offeror has not in any manner an agreement or collusion, or communication or conference, with an of offeror or of any other offeror, or to fix any overhead, profit or correct or of that of any other offeror, or to secure any advantage against the er offeror, or to secure any advantage against the government of Guam of osed contract.
+All statements in this affidavit and and in the proposal are of the undersigned.
+This statement is made pursuant to 2 GAR Division to behalf of myself as a representative of the offeror, and on behalf of ives, agents, subcontractors, and employees.

 Signature of one of the following:

 Offeror, if the offeror is an individual; Partner, if the offeror is a partnershhip; Officer, if the offeror is a corporation.

-Subscribed and sworn to before me
+Subscribed and sworn to before n ne

-this, 20
+this day of , 20

-NOTARY PUBLIC My commission expires, •
+NOTARY PUBLIC My commission expires

 AG Procurement Form 003 (Jul.
-12, 2010)
+12, 201 10)